 ROLE / RESPONSIBILITY

-Mark is heavily engaged in leading a highly skilled and competent team in fabricating complex components and assemblies for military and commercial gas turbine engines.
+Mark leads a highly skilled and competent team that fabricating complex components and assemblies for military and commercial gas turbine engines.
 He has more than 32 years of industry experience and has held several engineering roles with increasing responsibility and scope throughout the years.

 PRIOR RELATED EXPERIENCE

-Over his lengthy career, Mark has served in a variety of roles from Engineering to Program Management and now General Manager supporting the manufacture of highly complex turbine engine components and assemblies.
+Over his career, Mark has served in a variety of roles with increasing responsibility from Engineering to Program Management and now General Manager overseeing the manufacturing of highly complex turbine engine components and assemblies.
 He has developed a variety of weld/plasma/heat repair procedures, in addition to developing NADCAP certified manufacturing processes, procedures and training materials.

 PERSONAL FUTURE VISION / GOALS

 “I am thrilled to be part of a great team of dedicated professionals at Enjet Aero.
 I can see incredible potential for growth given the new business operational processes and internal/external communications procedures that we have fully adopted and embraced.
 Our customers stand to benefit greatly from our unique approach to utmost quality assurance and consistent, expedited delivery.”